 Salary Information for Certified Instructional Designers

-In addition to exciting and innovative projects and multiple options for career advancements, IDs also enjoy high-paying positions, even at entry-level.
-In fact, Glassdoor reports an average salary of almost $70,000 per year in the United States.
+In addition to exciting and innovative projects and multiple options for career advancements, IDs also enjoy high-paying positions, even at entry level.
+Glassdoor reports an average salary of $87,000 per year in the United States.

 Students and professionals who wish to learn or further hone their skills in instructional design can follow this path through various certificate programs and options.

 Instructional design is a rewarding career and allows those who love to work creatively and analytically to find fulfillment in their careers.